Dockyard Road railway station

 Dockyard Road (station code: DKRD) is a railway station on the Harbour Line of the Mumbai Suburban Railway.
 It is the stop closest to the Mazagon Dock Limited.

 This station gives access to Mazagaon area.
 There is a sales tax office within a ten-minute walk from this station.
 Dockyard Road is a part of Mazagaon.

 Attractions include the Joseph Baptista Gardens, Gaodevi Temple, Manakeshwar Temple and Bhaucha Dhakka (ferry wharf).

+The area and the road near the station, Nawab Tank Road, along the eastern end of the city has two diverse influences.
+One relates to Mysore ruler Tipu Sultan and the other, to a Chinese community.